 I was also so lucky to have landed what I am convinced were the best dinner guests of all, a group of fabulous food professionals that I was too busy trying to get to know, that I didn’t get a chance to take many pictures.
 But I will say that the evening flowed brilliantly along with the Spier 21 Gables Chenin Blanc and Pinotage.
 There were loud laughs and ongoing conversation, extra helpings of dessert and I do remember seeing one guest scraping the last of the salted caramel sauce off her plate with her finger.

-Due to all the work for the Saturday night, I wasn’t able to attend any of the lectures on the day, but if you want to read about what went on, check out Pat’s Yumsy blog with a fabulous accounts of all the goings on at the Festival.
+Due to all the work for Saturday night, I wasn’t able to attend any of the lectures on the day, but if you want to read about what went on, check out Pat’s Yumsy blog with a fabulous account of all the goings on at the Festival.

 I did manage to take this one image, which captures the vibrance of the Saturday market and lunch.